What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 Recommendations

-2. Tailor the Language to Your Audience
+2. Customize Language to Suit Your Audience

-✔ Use plain language where possible
+✔ Use plain language as much as possible.

 💡 Ask yourself: *Does this add value?

-4. Interpret the Results—Don’t Just Describe Them
+4. Interpret Results—Don't Just Summarize Them

 For example:

-5. Provide Realistic, Individualised Recommendations
+5. Offer Realistic, Individualized Recommendations

 Bonus Tip: Reports Should Not Be Traumatic to Read

-✔ Use neutral language wherever possible
+✔ Use neutral language whenever possible.

-✔ Frame observations with context
+✔ Frame observations with context.

-Want Support with Writing Better Assessment Reports?
+Need Help with Writing Quality Assessment Reports?

 ➡ Learn more about this training here: